situx/samian-lod/_pages/doc.md

 ### Prefixes

-Linked Open Samian Ware features several preestablished prefixes as well as our own prefix *lado* and *samian*.
+Linked Open Samian Ware features several preestablished prefixes as well as the prefix *lado* and *samian*.
 Uses are demonstrated in the maps and examples below.

 | Prefix        | Value                                         |